Presenters: John McElderry, Phuc Hoang

 $OUTDIR/somalier_out/Fresh_Frozen.somalier

-• -d is the output directory for the results
+is the output directory for the results-s

-• -f is the specific reference genome used for sequence alignment
+is the specific reference genome used for sequence alignment- the last line is the sample input

-• all somalier extraction files must then be listed to relate them together
+is the output directory for the results- all somalier extraction files must then be listed to relate them together

 28. Somalier has been included in our MultiQC report.
 Click on Somalier in the table of contents, but note that we won’t look at the automatically generated plots (these plots mostly show relatedness which is useful for larger studies but not relevant for this use-case).